Business Tips For Applicators

 Plaster application is very profitable for applicators, contractors, architects and designers.
-For applicators especially, plaster is might be one of the most lucrative and rewarding building trades around.
+For applicators especially, plaster is one of the most lucrative and rewarding building trades around.
 There is tremendous potential in plaster.

 We sometimes try to steer away from the term 'Venetian' Plaster.
-There are so many synthetic looking 'Venetian' products and so many unique artistic jobs, that the term sometimes can get a mixed understanding amongst customers as a shiney accent piece.
-We might recommend refering to it as lime and marble plasters, or color integrated natural plaster or whatever works for you.
+There are so many synthetic looking 'Venetian' products and so many unique artistic jobs, that the term sometimes can create a misconception for customers as a shiney accent piece.

 First, a few numbers on plaster application and products

-Competitor lime plaster brands (not ours) can cost up to $80 per gallon, and many are synthetic.
-Veneziano from imported brands ends up costing up to $2 per square foot in material cost, not to mention the special primers or sealers.
-Even the synthetic ones are often pricey for what they are.
+Competitor lime plaster brands (not ours) can cost up to $100 per gallon, and many are synthetic.
+Veneziano from imported brands ends up costing up to $2 per square foot in material cost, in addition to special primers or sealers.
 Marmorino can cost $3 or more per foot from other manufacturers.

-Vasari products (our stuff), made from crushed marble and lime, is $28 to $32 per gallon for the wet mix of Marmorino and Veneziano... and only $18 per gallon for the dry mix.
-That's as low as .20 cents per square foot for 2 coats.
+Vasari products made from crushed marble and lime, are $28 to $32 per gallon for the wet mix of Marmorino and Veneziano, and only $18 per gallon for the dry mix.
+That's as low as $.20 per square foot for 2 coats.

 The following is a cost and time analysis for applying each of our products.
-We have wet and dry mixes.
+We have wet and dry mixes available.
 The dry mixes are about half the cost of the wet.
-The only difference is you have mix the dry mix and the Veneziano does require straining.
+The only difference is you have to mix the dry mix and the Veneziano does require straining.

-The US average price for applying a basic 2 coat lime plaster in an interior is somewhere around $8 per square foot.
-Sometimes cheaper, sometimes alot more.
+The US average price for applying two coats of lime plaster to an interior is somewhere around $8 per square foot.
+Sometimes its less, sometimes a lot more.
 For example, a 3000 square foot house would end up costing $50,000.
 We want to make ot more affordable.
-The bottom line is that even most affluent people, in good or economy or bad, can hardly afford it.
+The bottom line is that even most affluent people, in good economy or bad, can hardly afford it.
 It has to be more affordable for the rich, and not so rich.
 Otherwise plaster will remain another exclusive luxury and the industry will never reach its true potential.

 Charge what's fair to you and your customers.
 We don't want to tell you how much it should be, but we'll tell you what it could be...

-The wet mix is $.40-$.60 per square foot, per layer product cost, or $.90 - $1.20 per square foot for 2 layers.
-The cost depends on the color of plaster (the darker tints are more expensive) and on how thickly it's applied.
+The wet mix is $.40-$.60 per square foot, per layer for product cost, or $.90 - $1.20 per square foot for two layers.
+The cost depends on the color of plaster (the darker tints are more expensive) and on how thick it's applied.

-The first coat takes about 30-45 minutes to apply about 100 square feet.
-The second layer, because it must be finessed a little more, takes about one hour per 100 square feet.
-So that means that on average, for a basic 2 coat application, you cover about 250-400+ square feet of finished product per day.
-That estimate assumes masking to unmasking.
+The first coat takes about 30-45 minutes to apply appromately 100 square feet.
+The second layer, because it must be finessed a little more, takes about an hour per 100 square feet.
+On average, for a basic two coat application, one can cover about 250-400+ square feet of finished product per day.
+That estimate includes masking and unmasking.
 Of course, this figure can change depending on size of wall, nooks, details, and how fast the applicator is.

-So let's assume your cost for Marmorino is .60 per foot for dry mix, and you're applying about 300 square feet per day.
-Assume another .20 cents for masking, gas, etc. So now you have .80 cents per foot.
-Everything afterwards is net profit.
-So if you charged $3.80 cents per square foot, you net profit is $3.
-Multiply that by your average daily coverage of 300 square feet per day, and you have $900 per day.
-If you charged $4.80, you have $1200, $5.80 is $1500, etc.
+Let's assume your cost for Marmorino is $.60 per foot for dry mix, and you're applying 300 square feet per day.
+Assume another $.20 for masking, gas, etc. Bringing the cost up to $.80 per foot.
+Everything after that is profit.
+If you charge $3.80 per square foot, you profit is $3 per square foot.
+Multiply that by your average daily coverage of 300 square feet per day, and you have $900 per day profit.
+If you charge $4.80, you have $1200 in profit, $5.80 is $1500 in profit, etc.

-Of course you should charge extra for extra coats, sealers, waxes, etc, if they're needed.
+Of course you should charge extra for extra coats, sealers, and waxes if they're needed.
 Charge what's fair for you and your client.

 Like Marmorino, a basic two coat Veneziano application averages about 300 square feet of finished products per day.
 It may take less time but can also take much more.
 With Veneziano, your material cost is much less because it's a thinner material and your coverage is much greater than Marmorino.

-So even for $3.80 per foot, at 300 feet per day, your daily net profit can average out to $1,020 per day.
-Of course it's assuming if everything goes very smoothly.
+Charging $3.80 per foot at 300 square feet per day, the daily profit can average out to $1,020 per day, assuming everything goes smoothly.

-Our Stucco product, if used for interior, is about the same cost and application speed as the Marmorino.
-It's used in case a thicker, more robust finish is desired.
+Our Stucco, if used for interior, is about the same cost and application speed as the Marmorino.
+It's used when a thicker, more robust finish is desired.

 Lime Wash goes a very long way and application is very fast.
 100 square feet should take about 30 minutes or less to apply.
 You can stretch a gallon to cover 600 square feet or more.
 Each layer costs around $.5 per square foot.
 You can add many layers, and the cost will rise accordingly.
 You can charge $.50 - $2.00 per square foot for each layer of Lime Wash.

-About half the price of wet mixes, as listed above.
+Dry Mixes are about half the price of wet mixes.
 With dry mixes, you can charge very little and still do very well.
 Each bucket of dry mix takes about 5-10 minutes to mix and tint.

 Rolling is a quick way to apply large areas in little time, especially with Veneziano.
 You can roll on the plaster with a thick roller, and have someone else trowel it out with a large trowel or knife.
-2 people can average 1000 square feet per day of finished of finished product.
+Two people can average 1000 square feet per day of finished product.

-You can even spray plaster with a hopper or mastic pump.
-This way you can apply thousands of square feet per day.
-Just thin down the plaster with a little water to thin it down to the right consistancy.
+You can spray plaster with a hopper or mastic pump and apply thousands of square feet per day.
+Make sure to thin down the plaster with a little water to the right consistency.